 Once the holes are drilled, cut the mortises with your method of choice.
 You're just getting wood out of the way here, the mortises don't have to be perfect, although the bottom portions do need to be flat for the bearing plates to seat flatly.
+We like to hog out most of the waste on the drill press with a large Forstner bit, followed by a fence-equipped router.

 After the mortises are cut, install the two bearing plates with the included screws at the bottom of each mortise.
+These bear the force of the bottom of each Crisscross arms.